sokoobo/RiMusic/README.md

 ## Dear friends, unfortunately one user has betrayed the spirit of collaboration of this project.
 He stole the channel/server on Discord and is using it to steal money and information.
 Therefore RiMusic no longer has a server on Discord, I recommend you do not access the Discord server, it is a scam.

+Temporarily Rimusic made it's code private, since yesterday, he made this decision due to a fake clone on Google Play.
+However, Rino will probably take a break, so no new updates are planned for now.
+He will let you know what he decides later.

+Unfortunately, some people took this opportunity to steal the Discord and spread false information

+i hope everyone understand 💔

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, swtich from RiMusic to classic ViMusic style, viceversa